kurron/aws-study-group-labs/README.md

 ## Configure Usage Plan Part Duex
 1. Add the other resource to the Usage plan
 1. Hit `/operations/info` and verify that limits are working

+# Lab 15: AWS Lambda -- What's For Dinner, Alexa?
+We will be following the steps in [Amazon Alexa Skill Recipe with Python 3.6](://medium.com/@jacquelinewilson/amazon-alexa-skill-recipe-1444e6ee45a6).  **IMPORTANT:** [set up a developer account](https://developer.amazon.com/home.html) prior to attempting the lab.

 ---